DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 ## Issuing Certificates for Applications
 After setting up the certificate authority, you're ready to start issuing certificates.
 You have a couple choices.

-1. You can issue one cert for mypi.home and apply it to all your applications under one DNS name (like _mypi.home_).
+1. You can issue one cert and apply it to all your applications under one DNS name (like _mypi.home_).
-2. You can issue a cert that can be used with multiple domain names, applying to _www.mypi.home_, _portainer.mypi.home_, _nextcloud.mypi.home_, etc.
+2. You can issue a cert that can be used with multiple domain names, applying to _mypi.home_, _portainer.mypi.home_, _nextcloud.mypi.home_, _www.mypi.home_, etc.

 The first method works fine if you plan to use URLs like _https://mypi.home:9443_ or _https://mypi.home:8910_ to access your applications.
 If you want to use friendlier names, like _https://portainer.mypi.home_ or _https://nextcloud.mypi.home_ and skip the port number, you'll want to use the second method.